Crafting In-context Examples according to LMs' Parametric Knowledge

-\paragraph{Results} The results are presented in Table \ref{tab:learning}.
+\paragraph{Results} Table \ref{tab:learning} presents the results for Llama2 model, and we provide the results for OPT model in Table~\ref{tab:learning_opt} in the appendix.
 For each $\phi(S, \mathcal{D}_t^{S}, \mathcal{D}_e, \mathcal{M})$, we also report $\phi(S, \mathcal{D}_t^{S_\text{random}}, \mathcal{D}_e, \mathcal{M})$ as a control.
-We found that in every cell, the first number is higher than the second number, suggesting that the model follows to the answer ordering pattern presented in the in-context examples.
+We found that in every cell (except for one cell in Table \ref{tab:learning_opt}), the first number is higher than the second number, suggesting that the model follows the answer ordering pattern presented in the in-context examples.
 We found this is particularly true for \textsc{Alphabet} ordering, which is probably the easiest pattern to learn.

 We further observe that the model is decoding answers such that it will present \textbf{confident} answer first (following the orders of \textsc{Greedy} and \textsc{Perplexity}), even when answers in in-context example is randomly ordered.
 Even after introducing consistent ordering (presenting less confident answer first), the model shows propensity to present confident answer first (values for \textsc{Reverse Greedy} and \textsc{Reverse Perplexity} are below chance (50) consistently).